 The principal components of the predictors are ordered.
 The first principal component captures most of the variation in the predictors.
 The second captures the most in the rest that is left by the first principal components and so on.
 In highly collinear predictors, the variation captured by the first few components is relatively high.
 However, if those components are not relevant for the response, prediction becomes difficult (Helland and Almøy 1994).
 Here, two levels of the positions of these relevant components are used as 1, 2, 3, 4 and 5, 6, 7, 8.

-Further, a complete factorial design from the levels of the above parameters gave us 32 designs.
+Moreover, a complete factorial design from the levels of the above parameters gave us 32 designs.
 Each design is associated with a dataset having unique properties.
 Figure~2, shows all the designs.
 For each design and prediction method, 50 datasets were simulated as replicates.
-In total, there were 5×32×50, i.e. 8000 dataset simulated.
+In total, there were 5×32×50, i.e. 8000 simulated datasets.